ivanenev/skills-server/README.md

 A Model Context Protocol (MCP) server that serves specialized prompt libraries (skills) from a local directory AND provides a **Lazy-MCP Bridge** for compatibility with hierarchical tool systems.
 Provides token-efficient access to expert knowledge across domains for any MCP-compatible client.

+> **⚠️ Platform Compatibility Note**: This server has been **tested and developed on Linux**.
+While the core skills functionality should work cross-platform, the Lazy-MCP Bridge integration contains Linux-specific paths and assumptions.
+Windows and macOS users may need to modify configuration or use alternative lazy-mcp setups.

 ## Features

 - **🚀 Token Efficient**: Only skill names/descriptions in context (~50 tokens/skill), full content on-demand